-Having spent hours and hours piecing together our Halloween listings, it’s clear that the range of spooky events in London gets bigger and sillier with each passing year.
-To that end, we’ve concocted ten Halloween happenings that are so outrageously dumb that they’re bound to happen in 2014.
+The range of Halloween events in London gets bigger and sillier with each passing year.
+To that end, we've concocted 10 Halloween happenings that are so outrageously dumb they're likely to happen this year.

 Silence of the Lamb's Conduit Street